MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-customer-adoption-kit.md

 - IT Deployment Guide
 - How to Get Started User Guide
-- Introductory Email
+- Adoption Email Templates
 - Banners
 - Digital Signage
 - One-Pagers
-- Demo and gifs
+- Demo Video and GIFs
-- Web Resource links
+- Web Resource Links

-The adoption kit is available in English, French, German, and Japanese.
+The adoption kit is available in English and several other languages, including French, German, and Japanese.
 Select your preferred language at the [Microsoft Edge Customer Adoption Kit download center](https://www.microsoft.com/download/details.aspx?id=102119).

 ### IT Deployment Guide